oeggy03/h4g-backend/README.md

 **Buddy4Good** is a platform for both persons with disabilities and able-bodied persons to connect with each other.
 Buddy4Good encourages the buddying up of able-bodied people (Best Buddy) with disabled people (Special Friend) to spend time doing activities together.
 These may be workshops, exercising, bird-watching, or any interest either party may have.

+##About the backend
+The backend was built with Go, and uses jwt tokens for authentication and security.
+The password is encrypted with bcrypt before being stored in the database to improve the backend security.

+For many of the functions, the backend checks that the user is signed in / the correct user before sending back any information.

 ## Set-up instructions
 **Notes:**